smtp2go-oss/wordpress-plugin/README.txt

 = How do I avoid emails going to the spam or junk folder? =

-1. Ensure you have added your Sender Domain Names to the "Sending > Verified" section of your SMTP2GO account, and have them all fully verified.
+1. Ensure you have added your Sender Domain Names to the "Sending > Verified Senders" section of your SMTP2GO account, and have them all fully verified.

 2. Make sure your domain has a great reputation and isn't listed on any blacklists.